iPhone 8 Camera – 12-megapixels with an f/1.8 aperture

-The iPhone 8 arrives with numerous minor improvements; be it the screen, processor or battery life.
+The iPhone 8 has with numerous minor improvements if you’re upgrading from an iPhone 7; be it the screen, processor or battery life.
 But the one area where it feels like there’s been a dramatic step forward is the camera.
-You wouldn’t think this if you simply looked at the spec sheet, where the single 12-megapixel optically stabilised f/1.8 camera appears to be identical to the unit in the iPhone 7.

 Photos taken with the iPhone 8 look great.
 Colours are punchy, detail is good and there’s a lot more saturation and definition between colours than seen on previous iPhones.
 This deep saturation trick is used a lot by Samsung, and it feels like Apple is following suit.
 The pictures taken with an iPhone 8 are still more natural-looking than Samsung’s flagship, but the difference isn’t what it was.